rahulSheregar/valentine-day-spcl/README.md

 3. Then click commit changes.
 4. There might be git merge conflicts, please resolve it.
+5. The personal url will be https://valentine-day-spcl.vercel.app/<your sequence number>/<your girlfriend/boyfriend name>

-Remember, the objective here is to have some fun and spread love!
+    example based on above example: https://valentine-day-spcl.vercel.app/4/girlfriend Remember, the objective here is to have some fun and spread love!
 Please refrain from editing someone else's message or deleting the JSON file.

 While there might be more efficient solutions available, the aim here was to leverage CI/CD in a short timeframe.